 • Revelin projects

 Petar Hektorović created the Tvrdalj Castle for himself, his community and his friends.
 Revelin aims to continue his cultural legacy.
-2025 projects include the exhibition of interior and exterior camera obscura photographs of Revelin from our first artist in residence, Uroš Abrams.

-Projects in cooperation with the Museum of Stari Grad include the book Nihil Occultum, which reengages with Hektorović’s mysterious inscriptions.
+2023 projects in cooperation with the Museum of Stari Grad include the book Nihil Occultum, which reengages with Hektorović’s mysterious inscriptions.
 Revelin’s camera obscura led to local artist Vilma Matulić’s 2023 exhibition ‘Nihil Occultum’.
 Linked annual pinhole camera workshops are held for local schoolchildren.

 • The future